IDD

 Contact us with your specific needs.

-IDD Ministry
+Disability Ministry

 • Many parishes use Catechesis of the Good Shepherd.
 This method of catechesis is led by the child’s curiosity and allows them to learn at their own pace.
 It is a naturally great option for children who can be in a classroom setting but can’t learn as quickly or who prefer more hands on learning.